NobuLNL/GEOGLAB2REPO/README.md

 - Florida

 The rest of the cloud looks to be pretty standard stuff.
-But it is interesting to see the differences when we look at the word cloud for New York.
+But it is interesting to see the differences when we look at the word cloud for New York:

 [New York](https://github.com/NobuLNL/GEOGLAB2REPO/blob/ec3c5b1abf8e89b07983c7772d3a323c68a85824/img/ManhattanWordArt.png)

 In this word cloud we can see more of the standard words that are usually there for the word cloud that was for Seattle.
 But if we look closer we can see that there are some differences
 - Basketball is noticeably bigger than football